 VCV is a potent in vitro CCR5 entry inhibitor of HIV-1.
-In PBMC infection assays the overall geometric mean IC50 and IC90 values for VCV were 0.61 nM and 6.1 nM.
+It inhibits HIV infection by acting as a potent in vitro inhibitor of HIV-1 infection of human cells, where in primary PBMC infection assays the overall geometric mean $IC{50}$ and $IC{90}$ values for VCV were 0.61 nM and 6.1 nM.
 Originally developed by Schering-Plough, VCV binds to a small hydrophobic pocket between the transmembrane helices near the extracellular surface of the CCR5 receptor, preventing the binding of gp120 to the target cell thereby preventing the virus from entering the target cell.
-12,11